Skip to content

 Docker / Podman Registry: pulled on first use, then cached locally

-For Docker and Podman, --pull always is the default — the registry is checked for a newer image at every run.
-Use --local to skip this check.
+For Docker and Podman, the registry is checked for a newer image at every run.
+The pull is silent — output is only shown when an update is actually downloaded.
+Use --local to skip this check entirely.

 For Apptainer, the SIF digest is compared against the registry at startup.
 If the registry is unreachable (offline), the local SIF is used as-is.